 I agree that these two groupings or lack of groupings i.e. independence are not the same thing.
 User stories should be independent of each other so that they can be worked on separately.
 But the functional groupings that I mentioned during the webinar relates to bunches of user stories that relate to the same thing such as the ordering process or the payment process.
 Sometimes these are badged as ‘epics’ but be careful not to oversimplify this concept.

-How frequently do you recommend to do review of the priorities/reprioritization, in particular in the situation like you have 300 requirements in a project/release backlog?
+How frequently do you recommend to review the priorities/re-prioritization, in particular in the situation like you have 300 requirements in a project/release backlog?

-I may have answered this one during the webinar but prioritisation is something that is a continuous process that happens on a daily basis as the understanding of the project grows and the requirements become clearer and therefore change.
+I may have answered this one during the webinar.
+Prioritization is something that is a continuous process.
+It happens on a daily basis as the understanding of the project grows and the requirements become clearer and therefore change.
 I would not prescribe a specific time interval other than the notion that in effect you are doing it all the time.